How to make an easy authentic Chicken Rendang, a traditional Indonesian-Malaysian dry coconut curry stew.

 4. Add the rest of the ingredients.

 Add the coconut milk or coconut cream, kerisik, and the seasonings and stir to combine.
 Adjust the amount of water according to the chicken amount.
-I like to do a 1:1 ratio with the coconut cream, but sometimes I add lesser.
-You just need enough to cover the chicken so that it has enough liquid to stew and cook in.
+I usually do a 1:1 ratio of coconut milk to water.
+You just need enough to cover the chicken so that it has enough liquid to cook in.
 The Rendang should look like a curry at this stage.

 5. Let it stew.

 Let the Rendang come to a boil, before lowering the heat to a low to medium heat.
-I like using medium heat, so it cooks faster.
-Come back to stir every five minutes or so, to evenly distribute the coconut milk as it caramelises.
+Stir the pot every 5 minutes or so, to evenly distribute the coconut milk as it caramelises.
 The Rendang should turn darker and drier each time you stir.

-Rendang is basically done, once the chicken cooks through – or until it’s dried and darken to your liking!
-Easy!
+Rendang is done once the chicken cooks through – or until the gravy is dried and darkened to your liking!

 How to Level Up my Chicken Rendang